 How to Grow Thyme at Home?

 Thyme, also known as Thymus vulgaris, with its delightful fragrance and culinary versatility, is a must-have herb for any gardening enthusiast or cooking aficionado.
 But why limit yourself based on the changing tides of mother nature or the size of your outdoor space?
 By growing thyme at home, you not only have a convenient and accessible source to spruce up your recipes, but you can also expand your own herb garden oasis by adding other delicious and flavor-packed greens.
+So, if you’re ready to embark on a flavorful journey into the world of growing thyme at home, join us as we reveal top tips and tricks that will help you master the art of cultivating this cherished herb.

 Tired of buying expensive “fresh” herbs only to put them to waste within a couple of days?
 Let Gardyn be your trusted companion in creating a thriving herb garden that brings optimal freshness and flavor to your culinary life.
-Gardyn’s Home Kit 3.0 makes indoor gardening easy for both city and suburban dwellers alike.

 DAYS TO SPROUT